CAEL - Test Dates, Full Form, Registration, Eligibility, Syllabus, Preparation

 There are various reasons and advantages of taking CAEL test.
 Some of these are:

-- Computer-Delivered: You can easily take this test at one of the 40+ CAEL test centres or at home.
-It is done on a computer and in one sitting.
-It has facilities like personal timer and a word counter.
+- Computer-Delivered: Students can take this test at one of the 40+ CAEL test centres or at home.
+It is a computer-based test and can be completed in one sitting.
+The CAEL test also offers the students handy features like a timer and word counter.

-- Accepted across Canada: CAEL test results are accepted across about 180 Canadian universities and colleges.
+- Accepted across Canada: CAEL test results are accepted across 180 Canadian universities and colleges.

-- Quick Results: CAEL test results are available online in 8 business days.
-Moreover, the results can be sent across to 5 institutions free of charge.
+- Quick Results: Students receive their CAEL test results in about 8 business days.
+They also get to send their test results to up to 5 institutions free of charge.